LachlanBourke/Species_location_map/README.md

 # Species_location_map
-Map of Ecuador showing elevation and the localities of each Bothrocophias venom sample.

-This repository includes the R script and associated files used to produce the map presented in Chapter 3 of Bourke et al. (2024) thesis.
+This repository includes the R script and associated files used to produce the map presented in Chapter 3 of Bourke et al. (2025) thesis.
+The map is of Ecuador and shows elevation and the localities of each Bothrocophias venom sample.